wencyang/network_research/README.md

 # About the repo
-1. python code about P609 computational physics at Indiana University.
+1. Python code about P609 computational physics at Indiana University.
+The topic is cellular automata spring-block model of earthquakes

 2. stochastic_block_model.py is an implementation of Newman's stochastic block model with some .gml files to test.

 3. newmangreedy.py is an implementation of Newman's fast greedy algorithm, which can also be tested by .gml files.

+4. Data

+   karate.gml: classical network for a karate club

+   lesmis.gml: network for Les Miserables

+   netscience.gml: network for netscience

+   power.gml: network for power grid

 # About stochastic block model
    stochastic block model is a model for network communities (or call it blocks) detection.